libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 And a BPMN workflow can have any number of logical flows and data transformations.
 So an inefficient BPMN process can introduce performance degradations.

-## Avoid parallel joins

-Running processes in [parallel]({{< relref "/how-to/bpmn/bpmn-elements#parallel-gateway" >}}) can increase the workflow's complexity.
-Parallel joins in particular can also increase memory usage of the NATS service.

-Where possible, prefer exclusive branching and sequential execution.
-When a task requires concurrency, keep the amount of data processed and the complexity of the tasks to the minimum necessary.

 ## Manage the process context size

 {{< notice "note" >}}